michaeladler/notmuch-mailmover/README.md

 You need to decide whether you want your rules to be pairwise distinct (meaning the queries must not overlap) or ambiguous (where the first or last matching rule wins).
 The `unique` approach is more explicit but also more verbose, while the `first` or `all` approach is more concise but may lead to unexpected behavior if you have overlapping rules, as the order of the rules matters.

+The `unique` match-mode also allows to disambiguate message files based on a prefix of their path, bypassing a limitation of `folder:` and `path:` `notmuch` search terms.

 ## Example

 The provided [config.yaml](./example/config.yaml) does the following: